-Lieutenant Junior Grade Xaimara Vicencio-Roldan or Lieutenant Junior Grade Kevin Sligh, Coast Guard Marine Safety Office/Group Philadelphia, at (215) 271-4889.End Further Info End Preamble Start Supplemental Information
+Lieutenant Junior Grade Kevin Sligh or Ensign Doreen Moore at Coast Guard Marine Safety Office/Group Philadelphia, at (215) 271-4889.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-Due to the continued warnings from national security and intelligence officials that future terrorist attacks are possible, such as those launched against New York and Washington, DC on September 11, 2001, heightened security measures are necessary for the area surrounding the Salem and Hope Creek Generation Stations.
-This rule will provide the Captain of the Port Philadelphia with enforcement options to deal with potential threats to the security of the plants.
-The Coast Guard intends to implement a permanent security zone surrounding the plants.
-The Coast Guard will be publishing a NPRM to establish a permanent security zone that is temporarily effective under this rule.
-The Coast Guard will use the effective period of this Temporary Final Rule to engage in notice and comment rulemaking to develop a permanent regulation tailored to the present and foreseeable security environment within the Captain of the Port, Philadelphia, Pennsylvania zone.
+The need for this temporary security zone still exists.
+Due to the continued warnings from national security and intelligence officials that future terrorist attacks are possible, such as those launched against New York and Washington DC on September 11, 2001, heightened security measures are necessary for the area surrounding the Salem and Hope Creek Generation Stations.
+This temporary rule will provide the Captain of the Port Philadelphia with enforcement options to deal with potential threats to the security of the plants until a permanent security zone becomes effective on March 5, 2004.

 Discussion of Rule

+This temporary rule will extend the effective period of the security zone from 5 p.m.
+(EST) on January 24, 2004, through March 4, 2004.
 No person or vessel may enter or remain in the prescribed security zone at any time without the permission of the Captain of the Port, Philadelphia, PA or designated representative.
-Federal, State, and local agencies may assist the Coast Guard in the enforcement of this rule.
+Federal, state, and local agencies may assist the Coast Guard in the enforcement of this rule.